BlakeACollins/GitHubFinder/README.md

-# GitHubFinder
+# GitHub Finder

-Making a GitHub Finder website that will fetch user profiles and the five most recent repos.
-Practice working with the GitHub API and my JavaScript.
+Making a GitHub Finder Version 2.
+This application uses Next and Chakra UI.